I’m a children’s ghostwriter and rewriter (editor).

 Can you see the difference?

-Also, note that for the examples in this article I didn’t indent the first line of the paragraphs.
+Also, note that for the examples in this article, I didn’t indent the first line of the paragraphs.

-Let me take a look at your notes, outline, or draft.
-I’m a working children’s ghostwriter and rewriter/editor.
-I can turn your story into a book that you’ll be proud to be author of.
+I’m a working children’s ghostwriter, rewriter, and coach.
+I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.

 6 Tips to What Makes a Good Story?